BIATeam/BIADocs/docs/40-DeveloperGuide/10-Start/10-CreateANewProject.md

 To accomplish this, follow the steps below in the right order :
 1. Create and clone a Git repository for the project from Azure DevOps, GitLab or GitHub...
 2. Create the project using the BIAToolKit in this folder.
-[Step desribe here](../../30-BIAToolKit/20-CreateProject.md).
+[Step describe here](../../30-BIAToolKit/20-CreateProject.md).
-3. Update the README.md file with a descripion of your project.
+3. Update the README.md file with a description of your project.
 4. Prepare the DotNet project :
 * Prepare the database
 	* Follow the steps " Preparation of the Database" in [Infrastructure data project](./50-InfrastructureDataProject.md)